Viola Friolina

 Water

-Viola Friolina doesn't like to be dry, so water often (but not too much) if planted in the ground.
+Water often (but not too much) if planted in the ground as this plant does not like to be dry.
 In containers, keep soil slightly moist.